Possible superconductivity in multi-layer-graphene by application of a gate voltage: Experimental details

+Different theoretical approaches calculated the distribution of charge under an external electrical field perpendicular to the graphene planes in graphite${\text{\cite{vis71},\cite{gui07}}}$.
+Using a random phase approximation, depending on whether the inter-layer electron tunneling was taken into account or not, screening lengths between $\lambda=0.54~$nm${\text{\cite{vis71}}}$ and $\lambda=0.7$~nm${\text{\cite{gui07}}}$ have been obtained.
+However, Miyazaki and collaborators experimentally measured a screening length of $1.2 \pm 0.2$~nm ${\text{\cite{miy08}}}$, which corresponds to 3 or 4~graphene layers.
+Kuroda and coworkers theoretically found that the actual screening depth depends on the experimental conditions, in particular the actual doping of the sample and the temperature${\text{\cite{kur11}}}$.
+Furthermore, they found that a variation of more than an order of magnitude can be obtained.
+We use their model to estimate the penetration depth of the applied electric field inside our samples.

-The electrostatic screening in multigraphene samples is essential since without a large amplitude of the electric field in the sample through the applied bias voltage we will see no effect on the electrical resistance.
-To estimate the penetration depth of the applied electric field inside our samples we use a recently published theoretical paper \cite{kur11}, which emphasizes that the actual screening depth depends on the experimental conditions, in particular the actual doping of the sample.
-The intrinsic carrier density in each graphene layer in the graphite structure without defects and interfaces should be $n < 10^{9}~$cm$^{-2}$ at the temperature of our experiments.\cite{arn09,dus11,esq11} The exact value of $n$ for the graphene layers in each of the measured samples is not really well known just because the samples are not free from defects and impurities as, e.g., hydrogen.
-Due to the relatively low temperatures of our measurements we take as upper limit $n \sim 10^{8}~$cm$^{-2}$ for the graphene layers not involved in the internal interfaces or at the surface.
-In case the carrier density $n$ of the non-defective graphene layers is smaller, then the larger will be the penetration depth of the electric field in the sample.
-Although Ref.~\onlinecite{kur11} assumed a zero energy gap for Bernal graphite, the magnitude of the used voltages in our experiments is much larger than the experimentally obtained semiconducting gap of $\sim 40~$meV.\cite{gar11} Therefore and following Ref.~\onlinecite{kur11} we estimate that at $T < 30~$K the effective penetration depth should be equal to at least 7 graphene layers or about 2.4~nm.
+The intrinsic carrier density in each graphene layer in the graphite structure, without defects and interfaces, should be $n < 10^{8}~$cm$^{-2}$ at the temperature of our experiments ${\text{\cite{arn09},\cite{dus11},\cite{esq11}}}$.
+The exact value of $n$ for the graphene layers in each of the measured samples is not really well known just because the samples are not free from defects and impurities as, e.g., hydrogen.
+We take as upper limit $n \sim 10^{8}~$cm$^{-2}$ for the graphene layers not involved in the internal interfaces or at the surface.
+Following \cite{kur11} we estimate that at $T < 30~$K the effective penetration depth should be equal to at least 7~graphene layers or about 2.4~nm.
 That would mean that the electric field mainly influences the near surface region of the samples, in case that no internal interfaces with much larger carrier density exist.
-Otherwise, as we will see for sample S4, these interfaces appear to largely screen the applied field and no effect is observed after application of a bias voltage.
+Otherwise, if the carrier density is larger, the screening effect will be more relevant.
+Our estimate is basically in agreement with other theoretical work, which showed that the electric field should be screened within a few layers from the sample surfaces ${\text{\cite{kos10}}}$.
+In case the carrier density of the non-defective graphene layers is smaller, the larger will be the penetration depth of the electric field in the sample.